Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-concepts-and-technology.md

 ### Data warehousing (Redshift)

-> OLAP: online analytics processing
+> OLAP: online analytics processing, really large sorts of query

 - Used for BI.
 Used to pull in very large and complex data sets. do queries on data (current performance vs targets)
 - Do online analytics processing away from the production DB